-In Louisville, Kentucky, combined sewer overflow events near the historic Shawnee Park will soon be dramatically reduced.
-B&N designed the addition of a $75 million, 20-million-gallon underground storage basin that is expected to reduce the number of overflows per year from approximately 70 down to no more than eight under the design conditions.
+In Louisville, Kentucky, combined sewer overflow events near the historic Shawnee Park have been dramatically reduced with the completion of a new $78 million, 20-million-gallon underground storage basin.
+The basin is expected to reduce the number of overflows per year from approximately 70 down to no more than eight under the design conditions.

-In a design/build partnership with Ulliman Schutte, B&N completed the preliminary and final designs in less than one year to help the Louisville and Jefferson County Metropolitan Sewer District (MSD) meet an EPA consent decree and improve water quality in the Ohio River.
+In a design/build partnership with Ulliman Schutte Construction, B&N completed the preliminary and final designs in less than one year to help the Louisville and Jefferson County Metropolitan Sewer District (MSD) meet an EPA consent decree and improve water quality in the Ohio River.

 In the Event of a Storm

-The Southwestern Parkway Combined Sewer Overflow (CSO) Basin project – now under construction – will be an underground, concrete storage facility that includes:
+The Southwestern Parkway Combined Sewer Overflow (CSO) Basin, also known as the Shawnee Park CSO Basin, is an underground, concrete storage facility that includes:

 - Diversion structures